mobijoker/Cyber/_pages/en/privacy-policy.md

 &nbsp;

-I takes your privacy seriously.
-To better protect your privacy I provide this privacy policy notice explaining the way your personal information is collected and used.
+We takes your privacy seriously.
+To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information